antoniawang/workshop/README.md

 - Actually, that’s a lie!
 Do NOT commit that: do `git stash`.
 - In `helloWorld.txt`, add a line “Let’s employ a nanny!”
 - Can’t afford it: stash again.
 - The stash is just a stack.
-You can take a look at what’s at the top of the stack (the latest change you stashed away_: `git stash peek`.
+You can take a peek at what’s at the top of the stack (the latest files you stashed away): `git stash show`.
 - Actually, we are going get a nanny: `git stash pop` to place the last change back.
-- Now observed `helloWorld.txt`.
-That last line is now back, and it’s out of the stash stack (do a `git stash peek`).
+- Now observe `helloWorld.txt`.
+That last line is now back, and it’s out of the stash stack.
 - Add and commit.
+- Now lets send all our changes to the remote: `git push origin master`.

 ## MULTIPLE PERSONAS - Branching
 - Create a new branch: `git branch nanny` (since you’re on master, this will branch off `master` HEAD).
 - Go to the new branch: `git checkout nanny`.
 - In helloWorld, add a line “My nanny was named Mary Poppins.”
-DO NOT COMMIT!!
+Add and commit.
 - Do a `git status` ; `git diff`.
+- Open `helloWorld.txt' again and change that last line to "My nanny was named Shary Bobbins".
+Do NOT commit!
+- Switch to branch `master`.
+Oh no!
+You got an error asking you to stash or commit changes before switching branches.
+We will do neither!
+We can use `git checkout to throw away our changes: `git checkout -- helloWorld.txt`.
+This option throws uncommitted changes you've made to a given file/path.
+- Now switch to branch `master` again.
+Success!
-- Create and switch to a new branch in one command: `git checkout -b bobbins.` This actually branches off of master because you did not commit your changes on branch `nanny`.
+- Create and switch to a new branch in one command: `git checkout -b bobbins.`
-- Do a `git status` ; `git diff`.
-Note that the diff is the same!
-This is because we haven’t committed yet.
 - In `helloWorld.txt`, add a line “My nanny was named Shary Bobbins.”
 Add and commit.
 - Create and checkout a new branch, `temporary` (off of `bobbins`).
 - Try to delete `temporary` branch: `git branch -D temporary`.
 OOPS, you got an error!
 You can’t delete a branch you’re currently on, duh.
 - Checkout branch `nanny`, and delete branch `temporary`.
-- Now add and commit `nanny`.
 - Let’s also modify the first line of `sugar.txt` by capitalizing every word.
 Add and commit.
 - Push your branch to the remote: `git push -u origin nanny`.
 PRO TIP: name the remote the same thing as your local.
 It makes thing easier.
 - Checkout `bobbins`, open `sugar.txt` and `new_lyrics/corner.txt`.
 (Notice that `sugar.txt` does not have the changes you made on branch `nanny`.)
-Replace the first stanza of `sugar.txt` with the first line of `corner.txt`.
+Replace the first stanza of `sugar.txt` with the first stanza of `corner.txt`.
 - Push your branch to the remote: `git push -u origin bobbins` (name it the same thing).
 - Let’s create two more branches that we’ll use later: Checkout `master` and create and checkout a branch named `american`.
 Add and commit.
 - Modify the first stanza of `sugar.txt` with whatever you like.
 - Now checkout `nanny` and create and checkout a new branch,  `half`.
-- Modify the fourth stanza of `sugar.txt`.
+- Modify the fourth stanza of `sugar.txt` by reversing the order of the last two lines.
 Add and commit.

 ## GETTING SERIOUS - Merging
 - Go back to branch `master`.
 - Before we do anything, we should ensure we have the latest `master`: `git pull origin master`.
 This pulls the latest version of the branch master from the remote and updates your local copy.
-- Merge in `nanny`: `git merge --no-ff nanny`.
+- Merge in `nanny`: `git merge nanny`.
+If you get a merge conflict, do `git diff` and see if you have extra whitespace at the end of your `helloWorld.txt`.
+If you need to fix this, do `git merge --abort`, then fix the whitespace and try again.
 Complete the merge by following the instructions on the screen.
+It will be a file in vim, which you will need to save by typing in `:wq`.
 - Make a descriptive commit message indicating this was a merge.
 Your future self will thank you.
 - Now push your updated copy of master to the remote: `git push origin master`.
 - PRO TIP: It’s good practice to not keep around stale branches:`git branch -D nanny`.